Nought can deform the Human Race

 The intense social hierarchy implicit in feudalism endured beyond its demise and the novelty of exclusive royal approbation inevitably enhanced the prestige of armorial bearings for the newly aspirational, while soothing the angst of the old nobility.
 Thereby snobbery was augmented.
 Even so the restrictions themselves were widely and sometimes blatantly disregarded, as is the common fate of sumptuary laws.7 But these shows of defiance or insouciance towards regulation offered absolute power another opportunity for extortion: avoiders of heraldic fees, with their impudent self-assumed arms, were thereafter summarily preyed upon by sporadic heralds' visitations.8

 By the end of the sixteenth century the development of effective firearms and artillery had rendered full-body armour — and thus coats of arms — obsolete and a militant aristocracy superfluous.
 Now that heraldic arms had ceased to be chivalric in either creation or function, their bearers became oblivious of the companionship9 formerly implied in their display.
 Demands for hierarchic differentiation emerged with the advent of Royal Courts and the attendant proliferation of courtiers.
-Thus a panoply of emblems of rank was soon devised, bolstered with a array of petty and arcane restrictions.‡ Their primary and original purpose being superfluous, arms became increasingly elaborate and the path was clear for the decline of this once vivid and exuberant, if brutal, visual tradition to fatuous ostentation.
-Still, remnants remain.
+Thus a panoply of emblems of rank was soon devised, bolstered with a plethora of petty and arcane restrictions.
+Their primary and original purpose being superfluous, arms became increasingly ornate and elaborate: the path was cleared for the decline of this once vivid and exuberant, if brutal, visual tradition to fatuous ostentation.
+Still, its old essentials were not entirely extinguished and remnants remain.

-Being quintessentially prone to vainglory, it seems for some heraldry is also provocative or even alarming.
-Yet such disparagement may be too weighty for its object: the illusory glories and proud pomp of arms are concocted of trifles — sometimes pretty but always insubstantial, and no more threatening than are the engulfing clouds to the Moon on a stormy night.
+As it is quintessentially prone to vainglory, it seems for some that heraldry is provocative or even alarming.
+Yet such disparagement is too weighty for its object: the illusory glories and proud pomp of arms are concocted of trifles — sometimes pretty but always insubstantial, they no more threatening than are the engulfing clouds to the Moon on a stormy night.

 Ein jeder sieht was er im Herzen trägt.

-Everyone sees [according to] what he carries in his heart.
+Everyone sees what he carries in his heart.